-Kolo Kavárna will operate through a website that will provide essential information about the business.
-This page will describe the business idea, the menu, and opening hours.
+Café Domestikárna will operate through a website that will provide essential information about the business.
+This page will describe the business idea, a list of services offered, and opening hours.
 Contact information, a list of employees together with a photo gallery of the café will be provided as well.
 The website aims to provide the customer with the most necessary information as quickly as possible.
 It must be modern, clear, and constantly updated.
 In the future, the company plans to expand its website with an e-shop.